SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 Letting go of the hug, they got back into their seats.
 Pinkie turned the lights back on as both mares smiled at each other.

-Rarity was glad the waiter hadn't showed up when they were under the table, but the thought did make her giggle.
+Rarity was glad the waiter hadn't shown up when they were under the table, but the thought did make her giggle.

 Pinkie tilted her head curiously.
-"What's got you giggling?" she asked.
+"What's got you giggling?"

-"I thought about what if the waiter showed up while we were under the table," Rarity explained.
+"I thought about what if the waiter showed up while we were under the table."

 Pinkie giggled.
 "Yea, they might have some questions."

-"We should probably pick out our food," Rarity said before she picked up her menu in her magic.
+"We should probably pick out our food," Rarity said before she picked up her menu with her magic.

-"Good idea," Pinkie said as she looked over her own menu.
+"Good idea," Pinkie said as she looked over her menu.

 Rarity took a moment to look over the menu.
 Nothing looked interesting to her.